Benedictus Son Hee-song

 Benedictus Son Hee-song (Korean: 손희송 베네딕토; Hanja: 孫凞松; born 28 January 1957) is a South Korean prelate of the Catholic Church.
-Since August 2015, he has served as an auxiliary bishop of the Archdiocese of Seoul.
+Since March 2024, he is serving as a Bishop of Uijeongbu.

-Biography

 Early life

 Son was born on 28 January 1957 in Yeoncheon County, Gyeonggi Province, South Korea.
 In March 1972, he commenced his secondary education at Songsin High School, a minor seminary in Seoul, the capital and largest city in South Korea.
 After graduating in April 1975, he entered the major seminary at the Catholic University of Korea, graduating in April 1979.
 Beginning in October 1982, he attended the University of Innsbruck in Innsbruck, Austria, graduating in April 1986 with a Licentiate of Sacred Theology in dogmatic theology.
 After ordination back in South Korea, he returned to the University of Innsbruck, graduating in 1992 with a Doctor of Sacred Theology.
 After returned to South Korea and serving as pastor at a parish for two years, he returned to study at the Catholic University of Korea in March 1993, earning a Doctor of Divinity in dogmatic theology, graduating in February 1996.